How I Went From Photographer to Filmmaker With No Budget or Experience

 - • travel expenses

-Lesson: If you’re doing your first film, start local.
+Lesson: If you’re making your first short film, start local.
 Shoot where you feel comfortable.
-Make it easy for people to participate.
+Keep logistics simple.

-I had one advantage - I already worked with models and studios regularly.
-So I reached out to people I knew and trusted.
+I had an advantage – I worked with models and studios already.
+So I reached out to people I trusted.
+If you don’t have that, start by filming:

 - • your daily routine as an artist